emacsmirror/twiki-org/README.txt

 As of now, cycling visibility with the tab key works.
 Hey, it's a start. :-)  Here's what else works:

-* Promoting and demoting items (though with occasional confusion, and a limit of three headings -- not sure why)
+* Promoting and demoting items

 Released under the GPL v2, like Org and the original twiki-outline.
 Share and enjoy!